 “Above and beyond sharing videos natively from your business page, marketers should experiment with video ads on LinkedIn if your budget allows it.”

-Here at Wistia, we’ve been experimenting with “LinkedIn video takeovers” (trademark pending) where we encourage everyone at the company to record a short video to promote a specific marketing event.
+Here at Wistia, we experimented with “LinkedIn video takeovers” (trademark pending) where we encouraged everyone at the company to record a short video to promote a specific marketing event.
 Here’s one example of the videos that were created for Video Marketing Week: